DCMLab/wavescapes/README.md

 ### documentation

-If you read this on the github repo of this project, then you can simply open up `docs/build/index.html` in your favorite browser to access the documentation.
+TBD.

 ### usage
-If all functions and classes from this package are correctly imported, the short snippet below is an example on how to generate a wavescape plot from a MIDI file and save it to a SVG format.
-The resulting file can be opened through any modern browser to be viewed.
+If all functions and classes from this package are correctly imported, the short snippet below is an example on how to generate a wavescape plot from a MIDI file and save it as a PNG file.

 ```python
 from wavescapes import *